abdulshaikh55/agora/README.md

 * defining the necessary structs and enums
 * establishing the application flow

-The development of the simple CLI was instrumental in determining the essential components of the TUI, as well as those that were not necessary.
+The development of the simple CLI was instrumental in determining the essential components of Agora, as well as those that were not necessary.
 Simultaneously, it laid the foundation for the entire project, including data structures, data flow, algorithms, and more.

 The documentation for the CLI app are in the initial branch ([master/docs](https://github.com/abdulshaikh55/task_manager/tree/master/docs)).

 The second part is the TUI.
-In this section, I built the User Interface for the task manager in the intial stages.
+In this section, I built the User Interface Agora in the intial stages.
 As the 'blueprint' of what I wanted the task manager to do and not do, I could focus on the TUI and its backend.
-I had to read [examples](https://github.com/ratatui-org/ratatui/tree/main/examples) of codes and documentations on [ratatui.rs](ratatui.rs) to implement the corresponding functionality.
-Since, the documentations of ratatui crate was not as developed at the time of making this project, I had to rely on reading code written by others.
+I had to read [examples](https://github.com/ratatui-org/ratatui/tree/main/examples) of codes and documentations on [ratatui.rs](https://ratatui.rs/) to implement the corresponding functionality.
+When I wanted to implement a feature I did not understand by reading the official documentation, I tried out code written by other programmers.
 This made me learn a lot about open source, software engineering and programming at a faster rate.

 # Controls
 We'll learn how to navigate through the app.